xor-gate/xor-gate.org/content/post/overwintering-peppers-2022-experiment.md

 tags: ["gardening", "experiment", "plants", "peppers"]
 ---

+> NOTICE: This experiment failed again.
+The peppers where almost free of aphids.
+But probably central heating and darkness killed them.
+No more tries to overwinter peppers for me!
+I just sow them [very early in Januari](/post/peppers-2024/).

 So I finally found a [good overwintering peppers tutorial (Pepper Geek on Youtube)](https://www.youtube.com/watch?v=3wo3bwp5uQA&t=876s) with peppers plants grown outside.
 I'm going to try again and do my best to keep them alive until the 2023 grow season starts.

 Normally I had big issues with aphids because they did hide in the soil taken from outside to inside.
 Even after de-foliage and trimming the aphids got alive when new leafs where forming.